colorfulCodeGirl/Vytiahlovski/README.md

 The biography, gallery of works and achievements should have their own pages for both artists.

 I will write this web using pure js.
-The grafic projest of this web You can find in project.studio file in the main directory.
+The project of this web You can find in project.studio file in the main directory.

 Wish me luck ;)